rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/qualtrics-web-device-mode.md

 [**Qualtrics**](https://www.qualtrics.com/au/core-xm/survey-software/) is a servey software which helps to create surveys in real time and collaborate effortlessly.
 It helps to acquire better insights regarding the market, brand, customer and product and that makes it useful to target ideal customers with befitted messaging.

-RudderStack supports Qualtrics as a destination to which you can send your event data directly.
+RudderStack supports Qualtrics as a [**website feedback destination**](https://api.qualtrics.com/sdks/docs/SDKs/Web%20Intercept%20SDK/web-feedback-javascript-api-reference-1.md) to which you can send your event data directly.

 ## Getting Started